FALL 2025/2026 REGISTRATION NOW OPEN

 Summer Camp

-I’m Jen- Cofounder and Administrator here at Friend of the Woods Nature School.
-As a native Michigander, most of my fondest memories as a young child took place outside where I’d spend hours playing with my brother, cousins and neighbors… climbing the old apple tree, walking the dirt road foraging wild black raspberries with my mom, helping in the garden, playing in the neighbor’s cornfield, or camping with my family.
-As I grew older, I recall in my pre-teen and teenage years seeking restitution outside when I needed the calming embrace that Mother Nature provided.
+Hi, I’m Jen- Cofounder and Administrator at Friend of the Woods Nature School.
+As a native Michigander, most of my fondest memories as a young child took place outside where I’d spend hours playing with my brother, cousins and neighbors… climbing the old apple tree, walking the dirt road to forage wild black raspberries with my mom, hunting with my dad, helping in the garden, playing in the neighbor’s cornfield, or camping with my family.
+These early experiences weren't just fun, they were formative.
+They shaped the way I see and move through the world- with wonder, curiosity, and a deep sense of belonging to the Earth.

 Ms. Sam